ChimeHQ/ViewPlus/README.md

 This layer will just match the frame of the hosting view.
 This is is a great way to integrate a layer into the Auto Layout system.
 It's also nice for applying transforms.

+**NoSelfHitTestingView**

+A really simple view that will never become first responder due to a mouse down event.
+This is handy for routing clicks down into other parts of the view hierarchy.

 **XiblessViewController**

 This is a very simple NSViewController subclass that eliminates some boilerplate for view controllers that always create their views programatically.
 This class is based on work on a blog post about [view controllers without XIBs](https://padraig.org/appkit/2020/10/25/layout-in-code.html), and includes a lot of great discussion about the pros and cons of such an approach.